ledgerium/ledgeriumjenkins/README.md

 # README
 **Introduction**

-This document is intended to provide an understanding of Jenkins Continuous integration and Continuous Deployment (CI/CD) mechanism of Ledgerium development project.
+This document is intended to provide an understanding of Jenkins build and test framework as part of Continuous integration and Continuous Deployment (CI/CD) mechanism of Ledgerium development project.

 **High Level Architecture**